FAQs

 What is the cost of a bed at Redemption Promise Villages?

-How do you ensure the safety and security of the women in your housing program?
+How do you ensure the safety and security of the individuals in your housing program?

 Safety is a top priority at Redemption Promise Villages.
 Our housing is equipped with security features such as surveillance cameras, secure entryways, and on-site staff who monitor the premises.
-Additionally, we have a strict background check policy for all residents to ensure a safe and supportive environment.
 Our community setting is designed to promote a sense of belonging while maintaining a secure and nurturing atmosphere.

 What is the referral process, and how can case managers submit a client for consideration?